Eric Solorio Academy High School

-Eric Solorio Academy High School is a public 4-year high school located in the Gage Park neighborhood on the Southwest side of Chicago, IL.
+Eric Solorio Academy High School is a public four-year high school located in the Gage Park neighborhood on the Southwest side of Chicago, Illinois.
 Solorio is part of the Chicago Public Schools district and is managed by the Academy for Urban School Leadership (AUSL).

 History

 Eric Solorio Academy High School was named after Chicago Police Officer Eric Solorio, who died of injuries and suffered in a car accident while on patrol in 2006.
 Officer Solorio was raised in the southwest side of Chicago and was on-track to graduate from Loyola University Chicago with a degree in Spanish (awarded posthumously).
 Solorio Academy High School opened in 2010 due to rapid growth in the student population of the Southwest side.
 Solorio Academy was ranked as one of the top 20 public high schools in Chicago.

 The building is “Gold” level certified under the U.S. Green Building Council's Leadership in Energy and Environmental Design schools’ rating system, and includes a green roof covering 40 percent of the building.
 It was the first to implement CPS's Urban Model High School (UMHS) design and was part of the Modern Schools Across Chicago (MSAC) program.
 The building contains more than 200,000 square feet and includes science, computer, visual and performing arts classrooms, as well as a library, a gymnasium, a swimming pool and playing fields and tennis courts.
 The school opened with grade 9 and has added a grade each school year.
 In June 2014, Solorio celebrated its first graduating class.
 In 2019, composer,producer, and alumn, MG Ricio, published the schoolsong ¨Warriors¨.